 Touching this button switches the wavelength applied for the test.
+For MU100023A, the dialog box appears to select a wavelength.
+The port setting changes according to the wavelength setting.

 Touching this button launches the Test Parameter dialog box which allows to set Distance Range, Pulse Width, Resolution, and Average Time.
 This button is enabled when Test Mode is set to Manual.